trilitech/tezos-developer-docs/docs/architecture/smart-rollups.md

 ## Inputs

-There are two channels of communication to interact with smart rollups:
+There are two channels of communication to interact with Smart Rollups:

 1.  a global **rollups inbox** allows layer 1 to transmit information to all the rollups.
 This unique inbox contains two kinds